Upcycling is easier than you think when you know how to paint old furniture! Here are 7 easy steps to get you started

 7. Important: disposal and clean up time!

-Did you know that paint is one of the most common household toxins in the United States?
+So, now you’ve learned how to paint old furniture.
+But did you know that paint is one of the most common household toxins in the United States?
 The average person has around 1 liter of unused paint in their home.
 It can be difficult to dispose of paints, as it’s not suitable for landfill, and local councils don’t always collect it.
 Dumping it down the drain is illegal in most areas, and is not only highly harmful to marine life, but also to us – it ends up back in the water table, meaning eventually, we end up drinking the gunk in our water, or eating it via fish.
 So what can you do?

 Just follow these tips: